Bank of America® Unlimited Cash Rewards Credit Card review: Earn 1.5% on all purchases

 At first glance, the CardName seems to wallop the CardName in the rewards department.

-The "customized" version gives you 3% in a category of your choice (gas, online shopping, dining, travel, drug stores or home improvement/furnishings).
-At grocery stores and wholesale clubs, you'll get 2% (up to $2,500 in combined choice category/grocery store/wholesale club quarterly purchases, then 1%), and unlimited 1% on all other purchases.
+The "customized" version gives you 3% in a category of your choice (cash back on gas and EV charging stations, online shopping/cable/internet/phone plan/streaming, dining, travel, drug store/pharmacy or home improvement/furnishings purchases).
+At grocery stores and wholesale clubs, you’ll get 2% (up to $2,500 in combined choice category/grocery store/wholesale club quarterly purchases, then 1%), and unlimited 1% on all other purchases.

 Because there is a limit to how much you can earn in bonus categories, and because some cardholders don't like dealing with categories of their choice and just love the simplicity of saving money and figuring nothing out, the CardName might be the better way to go.
 However, savvy cardholders could benefit from having both cards in their wallet by using the CardName for bonus category spend, and then the CardName for all "other" purchases earning 1.5% cash back instead of the standard 1%.